mariiademidova0304/Project-1/README.md

 7. I read initially that I need to show the location based on IP and completely forgot about domains - I'd like to finish that a little later (if I get the time).
 8. There're definitely some repeated code, design isn't 100% the same - work needs to be done here.
 9. I realise I'm publishing my key for API on github.
 My classmates told me I should be hiding that.
 What's done is done and I'm not sure how I can properly hide it now.
 Hopefully, after the project is graded I could hide it and delete all the commits?
+10. Put my index.html into src folder and Netlify couldn't properly deploy - had to take it out.

 Sources:
 https://www.w3schools.com/howto/howto_css_image_text.asp